-1. Familiarization with Arduino/Raspberry Pi and perform necessary software installation.
-2. To interface LED/Buzzer with Arduino/Raspberry Pi and write a program to turn ON LED for 1 sec after every 2 seconds.
-3. Interfacing Rain Sensing Automatic Wiper System 4.
+65. Familiarization with Arduino/Raspberry Pi and perform necessary software installation.

+66. To interface LED/Buzzer with Arduino/Raspberry Pi and write a program to turn ON LED for 1 sec after every 2 seconds.
+67. Interfacing Rain Sensing Automatic Wiper System 68.
 To interface DHT11 sensor with Arduino/Raspberry Pi and write a program to print temperature and humidity readings.
-5. To interface motor using relay with Arduino/Raspberry Pi and write a program to turn ON motor when push button is pressed.
-6. To interface Bluetooth with Arduino/Raspberry Pi and write a program to send sensor data to smartphone using Bluetooth.
-7. Write a program on Arduino/Raspberry Pi to upload and retrieve temperature and humidity data to and from thingspeak cloud.
-8. Interfacing smoke sensor to give alert message to fire department.
-9. Install and understand Docker container, Node.js, Java and Hyperledger Fabric/ Ethereum and perform necessary software installation on local machine/create instance on cloud to run.
-10. Create and deploy a blockchain network using Hyperledger Fabric SDK/Ethereum for Java Set up and initialize the channel, install and instantiate chain code, and perform invoke and query on your blockchain network.
-11. Interact with a blockchain network.
+69. To interface motor using relay with Arduino/Raspberry Pi and write a program to turn ON motor when push button is pressed.
+70. To interface Bluetooth with Arduino/Raspberry Pi and write a program to send sensor data to smartphone using Bluetooth.
+71. Write a program on Arduino/Raspberry Pi to upload and retrieve temperature and humidity data to and from thingspeak cloud.
+72. Interfacing smoke sensor to give alert message to fire department.
+73. Install and understand Docker container, Node.js, Java and Hyperledger Fabric/ Ethereum and perform necessary software installation on local machine/create instance on cloud to run.
+74. Create and deploy a blockchain network using Hyperledger Fabric SDK/Ethereum for Java Set up and initialize the channel, install and instantiate chain code, and perform invoke and query on your blockchain network.
+75. Interact with a blockchain network.
 Execute transactions and requests against a blockchain network by creating an app to test the network and its rules.
-12. Develop an IOT asset tracking app using Blockchain.
-Use an IOT asset tracking device to improve a supply chain by using Blockchain, IOT devices and Node-RED e-Resources:
+76. device to improve a supply chain by using Blockchain, IOT devices and Node-RED e-Resources:

-- 1. GitHub repository. - 2.
-IBM library for IoT.
+1. GitHub repository.

+2. IBM library for IoT.